skyzh/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 In your compaction implementation, you should reduce the number of active iterators (i.e., use concat iterator) as much as possible.
 Also, remember that merge order matters, and you will need to ensure that the iterators you create produces key-value pairs in the correct order, when multiple versions of a key appear.

+Also, note that some parameters in the implementation is 0-based, and some of them are 1-based.
+Be careful when you use the `level` as an index in a vector.

 **Note: we do not provide fine-grained unit tests for this part.
 You can run the compaction simulator and compare with the output of the reference solution to see if your implementation is correct.**

 ## Task 2: Compaction Thread